sukanyabeuria/Fraud-Shield/README.md

 ERROR: [Errno 48] Address already in use
 ```

-another process may already be using port `8000`.
+another process may already be running on port `8000`.

-Verify the existing server:
+Check the existing backend:

 ```bash
 curl http://127.0.0.1:8000/api/v1/health